shumancheng/Mini-Meco/README.md

 - Username: admin
 - Email: sys@admin.org
 - Password: helloworld<br>
-Note:Upon first login, it is highly recommended to navigate to the settings page and change the password for security reasons.
+Note: Upon first login, it is highly recommended to navigate to the settings page and change the password for security reasons.

 ### 2.4 Running the Application Locally